Toward a unified data-driven turbulence model through multi-objective learning: Results

-These results highlight the unified foundation model’s strong generalizability, showing that it captures geometry-agnostic, physically grounded features of near-wall turbulence and transfers them effectively across attached boundary layer flow scenarios.
+These results highlight the unified foundation model’s strong generalizability.
+The model is not trained on any of these cases, yet it captures geometry-agnostic and physically grounded features of near-wall turbulence.
+This behavior arises from enforcing physical consistency within the turbulence model rather than case-specific training, enabling transfer across attached boundary layer flows.